paich64/C64MEGA65/FAQ.md

    that the flicker-free mode sometimes creates on VGA systems [here](README.md#important-advice-for-users-of-analog-vga-and-retro-15-khz-rgb-over-vga)

-3. If your monitor supports it, try to use the retro "15 kHz RGB" mode
+3. If your monitor supports it, try to use the [retro "15 kHz RGB" mode](doc/retrotube.md)

-## 7) My retro monitor does not work with the core
+## 9) My retro monitor does not work with the core

 ### Analog devices